concordant/c-client/STATUS.md

 We have a [tutorial](https://concordant.io/getting-started) that illustrates how to develop an application using the c-client API.
 The design and API is documented in the [c-client README](https://gitlab.inria.fr/concordant/software/c-client/-/blob/master/README.md).
 Let‘s summarise briefly.

 A Concordant database consists of a set of *collections*, each containing any number of CRDT *objects*.
 The supported object types are those in our [c-CRDTlib](https://gitlab.inria.fr/concordant/software/c-crdtlib).
-(You are free to use other kinds of objects in your code, but they cannot be stored in a collection.).
+(You are free to use other kinds of objects in your code, but they cannot be stored in a collection).

 An application starts by connecting through a *session*.
 To access an object, open its collection, then open the object in the collection.
 (Remember to close them when done.)